Is all chair seat weaving called “caning”?

 FURTHER READING: How to identify woven chair seat patterns on your chairs.

-The square green-painted footstool below has a woven checkerboard pattern made from seagrass, which used to be called Oriental Seagrass years ago.
+The square green-painted footstool below features a woven checkerboard pattern in seagrass, formerly called Oriental Seagrass.

 This checkerboard pattern is woven around the four-seat rungs, both top and bottom, creating a pocket between the two.
-The seagrass is a bit rough and can be hard on your hands as you weave.
+The seagrass is slightly rough and can be hard on your hands while you weave.

 Green painted square footstool with a checkerboard pattern weave using seagrass.